How to Spend 3 Days in Florence - A Guide for First-Time Visitors

 To have time for “getting lost”, you need to have some open space in your itinerary, and I think 3 days is just right for that.

-It’s the perfect amount of time in that you can spread out your visits to the city’s marquee sites and attractions over 3 days, visiting a couple of them on each day, while leaving ample time for leisurely meals, pleasant wanders, and some “aimless” lounging around.
+It’s the perfect amount of time in that you can spread out your visits to the city’s marquee sites and attractions, visiting a couple of them each day, while still leaving ample time for leisurely meals, pleasant wanders, and some “aimless” lounging around.

-Check out my detailed itinerary below for step-by-step guide to what I recommend for 3 days in Florence.
+Check out my detailed itinerary below for a step-by-step guide on what I recommend for 3 days in Florence.

 Table of Contents